Offset Charge Dependence of Measurement-Induced Transitions in Transmons

-Figure~\ref{fig:readout_demolition_comparison}(b) shows the measured population transfer when starting in $|0\rangle$ (left) and $|1\rangle$ (right) as a function of the gate charge and resonator photon number.
-We observe a rich charge-dependent structure, with sharp increases in non-QNDness at specific $n_g$-dependent photon numbers.
+Figure~\ref{fig:readout_demolition_comparison}(b) shows the measured population transfer when starting in $|0\rangle$ (left) and $|1\rangle$ (right) as a function gate charge and resonator photon number.
+We observe a rich charge-dependent structure, with sharp increases in non-QNDness at specific $n_g$-dependent photon numbers. \bd{Importantly, we observe values of $n_g$ where QNDness persists up to much larger photon numbers, showing that our active charge calibration can mitigate measurement-induced transitions.}

-To obtain a quantitative understanding of these observations, we use Floquet theory to compute the quasienergy spectrum of \cref{eq:H_driven_transmon} as a function of the amplitude of the effective drive $\varepsilon_t$ on the qubit; see \cref{A_Floquet}.
+To quantitatively understand these observations, we compute the \bd{exact} Floquet quasienergy spectrum of \cref{eq:H_driven_transmon} as a function of effective drive amplitude $\varepsilon_t$ on the qubit~\cite{Supplemental}.
 From these quasienergies, which encapsulate the drive-induced ac-Stark shifts, we identify avoided crossings corresponding to multiphoton resonances, here shown as red dots in \cref{fig:readout_demolition_comparison}(b)~\cite{dumas2024unified}.
-The gap $\Delta_{\rm ac}$ at the avoided crossing, which is indicated by the area of the dots, increases with the amplitude of the effective drive, reflecting a stronger hybridization of the transmon with the drive.
-Importantly, the quantitative agreement between experimental results and the Floquet calculations seen in \cref{fig:readout_demolition_comparison}(b) is only obtained when including higher-order harmonics up to $m = 3$; see \cref{A_higher_harmonics_impact}.
+The gap $\Delta_{\rm ac}$ at the avoided crossing, which is indicated by the dot area, increases with the effective drive amplitude, reflecting a stronger hybridization of the transmon with the drive.
+Importantly, the quantitative agreement between experimental results and the Floquet calculations seen in \cref{fig:readout_demolition_comparison}(b) is only obtained when including higher-order harmonics up to $m = 3$~\cite{Supplemental}.
 This is because the observed transitions involve highly excited states that lie above the top of the cosine potential well.
-These states are strongly sensitive to the presence of higher-order harmonics as well as the gate charge; see \cref{A_deep_transmon}.
-However, as discussed in more detail in \cref{A_higher_harmonics_impact}, this dependence of the critical photon number on higher-order harmonics does not provide sufficient information to determine the specific origin of these harmonics in our experiment.
+These states are strongly sensitive to higher-order harmonics and to the gate charge~\cite{Supplemental}.
+However, this dependence of the critical photon number on higher-order harmonics does not provide sufficient information to determine the specific origin of these harmonics in our experiment~\cite{Supplemental}.